Welcome to Washington!

 Congress, the Executive Branch and government relations professionals

-from the business/ association community here in Washington, who will
+from the business/ association community in Washington.
+These professionals will

-brief you on their respective roles in the public policy process.
+inform you of their respective roles in the public policymaking process.

 - Have group meetings with your fellow interns to discuss what you've learned and to review